Exploring the Manet & Morisot Exhibit: A Rainy-Day Adventure

 Emeryville to Clipper Cove

 Nine of us were on the boat ramp at Emeryville Marina at 10:20 ready to launch with 10 minutes to spare for the posted 10:30 OTW (on the water).
 I noted that club members tend to be early, to which somebody replied, “time and tide wait for no man.”
 We were on the water at 10:25 with no wind and flat calm water.
 About an hour later we were paddling into a gentle breeze with wind ripples starting to appear on the water.
-Rather than set a course for our destination we pointed our boats to the north end of Treasure Island using a ferry angle to compensate for the flooding current what would carry us south towards our intended destination.
+Rather than set a course for our destination we pointed our boats to the north end of Treasure Island using a ferry angle to compensate for the flooding current that would carry us south towards our intended destination.
 The BASK trip planner showed a 1 knot current moving south during our crossing.

 As we approached Treasure Island we paddled around a barge, and the flooding current was quite evident as we rounded the mooring buoy.
 After rounding the buoy, we turned towards our destination and make quick time for the beach at Clipper Cove.